RetroPie/RetroPie-Docs/docs/Pi4.md

 * new ports/emulators can use the OpenGL 2.1 API.

 ### RetroPie changes for  Raspberry Pi 4
 * [Runcommand](Runcommand.md) had extensive changes to implement video resolution switching for KMS/DRM.
-The option for using a different RetroArch _render resolution_ is no included when KMS/DRM is included, since it relied on [Dispmanx](Dispmanx.md) for scaling the resolution
+The option for using a different RetroArch _render resolution_ is no included when KMS/DRM is included, since it relied on _the dispmanx_ video driver for scaling the resolution.

 * Emulators that used directly the legacy proprietary drivers have been re-compiled for KMS support or disabled on the Pi 4.
 Some examples:
    - `pcsx_rearmed` - disabled since it's using the legacy GL drivers